ocean-oss/ocean-cli/README.md

 Set this variable to your Ocean access token.
 Obtain a new token from https://cloud.ocean.dev/access_tokens

-## Commands
+## All Commands

 ### `ocean apps:init`

-Create a new app in the current directory.
-This command initializes a git repository and pulls content from https://github.com/ocean-oss/base-app.
+Initialize a new app in the current directory.
+This command creates a local git repository and fills it with content from https://github.com/ocean-oss/base-app.

+### `ocean apps:create`

+Create a new app on Ocean from your current local directory.

 ### `ocean apps:show`